andrew/ultimate-awesome/README.md

 - [awesome-web-graphics](https://github.com/taenykim/awesome-web-graphics) - A collection of WEB Graphics | css | canvas | webgl | library | awesome web pages.
 - [awesome-ti-docs](https://github.com/TI-Toolkit/awesome-ti-docs) - A collection of awesome calculator documentation resources and tools from all over the web, all in one place.
 Contributions welcome.
 - [Awesome-gait-recognition](https://github.com/XKMar/Awesome-gait-recognition) - A collection of AWESOME things about Gait Recognition.
-- [awesome-ai-models](https://github.com/alternbits/awesome-ai-models) - A curated list of top AI models and LLMs.
 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
 - [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.